meimodev/palakat_backend/AI-log-memories.md

+2025-09-30 - GPT-5

+- Noted service pagination pattern: use `$transaction([count, findMany])` and return `{ data, total }`.
+Applied to `AccountService.findAll` with optional `churchId` filter.
+  - Also note: sanitize responses by selecting non-sensitive account fields by default in listings.
+  - Tiered search strategy for account listing: try direct `Account.name`, fallback to `Membership.column.name`, then `Membership.membershipPositions.name`.
+  - When `search` is present, append the matched source to the response message (`OK - <source>`).
+  - Account listing supports optional `position` filter (case-insensitive match on `MembershipPosition.name`).

 2025-09-25 - Noted: On FK issues for `Membership.columnId`, add service-level guards and validations; keep seed data consistent with Prisma models.
 Updated code accordingly.

 2025-09-25 - Noted: `Membership.churchId` and relation can be nullable; services derive `churchId` from `columnId` when absent.
 Migrations set FK to ON DELETE SET NULL.